 Importance of B2B Rebates

 Many businesses consider rebates an afterthought at worst or an added bonus between trading partners at best.
-However, many organizations are now seeing rebates emerge as their newest source of revenue.
+However, many organizations are now seeing business rebates emerge as their newest source of revenue.

-Rebates can function as a tool to align pricing and performance, ensuring that vendor forecasts and negotiations are as accurate as possible.
+Business rebates can function as a tool to align pricing and performance, ensuring that vendor forecasts and negotiations are as accurate as possible.
 Plus, they are excellent tools to incentive buyers while reducing costs.

 B2B rebates are also essential for maintaining strong relationships between trading partners.
 With the right rebate management system, you can eliminate any ambiguity and bring together any disparate parties involved in B2B rebates.